Yesterday, I read Shawn Blanc’s new piece, The Root of Non-Writing. Fittingly, I was procrastinating from working on an article at the time.

 artless jackasses autistic savants soulless automatons editors.
 For the rest of us, I can at least offer a few tips from my own experience.

-- do them when you’re finished, not when you’re twiddling your thumbs and searching for a closing paragraph.
+Full, patient read-throughs are essential - do them when you’re finished, not when you’re twiddling your thumbs and searching for a closing paragraph.
 When I encounter errors or poor style, they usually don’t stop me dead - instead, I read on but I get a vague sense that something is wrong.
 When that happens, I’ve taught myself to isolate the last five paragraphs and re-read them on their own (absolutely isolated, in a new text document).
 I don’t know why it works, but it does.
 Flaws become apparent.

 One of my weaknesses is crutch words, phrases and punctuation constructs; you’ll no doubt be able to find some in this article.
 Word-frequency tables can be useful (Scrivener can do that), or even just a quick find-all on a suspect stem-word.